 Star Markets in Puerto Rico becomes the first international customer for Natalie’s.

-The company acquires the Just Pik’t brand and begins its line of flash-frozen products which allows the company to sell internationally in five countries.
+The company acquires the Just Pik’t brand & begins its line of flash-frozen products, which allows the company to sell internationally in five countries.

-Natalie’s produces over ten different juices and starts the process of gourmet pasteurization to comply with FDA regulations.
+Natalie’s produces seven different juices & starts the process of gourmet pasteurization to comply with FDA regulations.

 The Today Show, one of the leading nationally televised morning shows, votes Natalie’s orange juice as the “#1 Best Orange Juice” in the country.